 In 2020, four new EV charging stations at Lafayette Square in the Old Oakland neighborhood opened to the public.
 EVgo installed the chargers and operates them at no cost to the City.
-Evgo collaborated with local artists, through the Old Oakland Neighbors Association, to commission murals to decorate the new stations.
+Evgo collaborated with local artists, through the Old Oakland Neighbors Association, to commission murals to decorate the stations and electrical equipment.
 The site includes four DCFC charging ports, serving three public EV parking spaces and two parking spaces dedicated to EV carsharing.
-EVgo has partnered with Maven to own and operate the car share vehicles.
+EVgo partnered with Maven to own and operate the car share vehicles, until Maven shut down in 2020.
 This project piloted the first curbside chargers in Oakland, allowing City staff to work with an experienced firm in exploring the steps needed to expand curbside charging city-wide.
+To date, these chargers experience occasional use.